-Taylor obtained an MA from the IUP English Department TESOL Program.
-She has a BA in English Literature and a TEFL Certification from Kent State University.
-She previously taught in Germany and Poland.
+Taylor earned an MA in TESOL from IUP and a BA in English Literature with TEFL Certification from Kent State University.
+She has taught in the U.S., Germany, and Poland.
 Her research interests include teacher development, ESL writing, language assessment and classroom pedagogy.
+Taylor is the

 Tewero is a doctoral candidate in the English Composition and TESOL program at IUP.
 He has experience teaching English and advising students in secondary education in Togo (10 years).
 His interests include educational research, teacher education, ecological literacy, and second language literacy.